kentwhf/sta442-applied-statistics/README.md

 # Applied Statistics
-Project work submitted for the course of Applied Statistics
+Project work submitted for the course of Applied Statistics.
+I deployed semi‑parametric models (GAM), spatial statistics (BYM), and Bayesian inference to investigate the demographical and environmental impact of COVID-19.

 ## Generalized linear models
 ### Affairs